pact-foundation/docs.pact.io/website/docs/getting_started/how_pact_works.md

 ![Ports and Adapters architecture](/img/ports-and-adapters.png)

-Let's walk through an example using `product event` published through AWS SNS as an example.
+Let's walk through an example using a `product event` published through AWS SNS as an example.

 #### Consumer Side